mgechev/blog.mgechev.com/content/post/2012-11-24-javascript-sorting-performance-quicksort-v8.md

   </p>
 </div>

-In the X-axis it&#8217;s an attempt number, the Y-axis is the time required for the algorithm to finish (in seconds).
+In the X-axis it’s an attempt number, the Y-axis is the time required for the algorithm to finish (in seconds).

 Here is the implementation of the Mergesort: